netdata/ansible/README.md

 Or you can set in on per host basis, using inventory file or hosts_var/hostname.

+It is also possible to install a specific version of a package instead of the last available one.
+To do this, specify on the command line the external variable agent_version containing the exact version name.
+The version can also be specified on per host basis, for example.
+The operator is responsible for ensuring that this name matches the actual package in the repository.
+Please note that at some point the naming scheme was changed from the earlier packages in edge, for example 1.29.15, to the later ones with the suffix "-nightly".

+That is to say

+`ansible-playbook -e "agent_version=1.29.15" netdata-agent.yml`

+But

+`ansible-playbook -e "agent_version=1.33.1-337-nightly" netdata-agent.yml`

+You got the idea.

+Also, downgrading is not supported and such support is not planned.
+So, just like with switching between `stable` and `edge` repository, you have to purge first.
+Also, this ability is limited by changes in libraries which are hard/impossible to test in general.
+Of course, you can easily make needed modifications in each particular case.

 > purge.yml:

 Removes both installed repository and the package, making efforts to remove all possible remains like the log or configuration files.